richelbilderbeek/djog_unos_2018/README.md

 ## Goal

-Collaboratively create a game, to be put on, for example, Steam.
+Collaboratively create a game, to be put on Steam.

   * [architecture](doc/architecture.md)
   * [code of conduct](code_of_conduct.md)